The Algorithm of Civilization: A Computational Sociology History of Thermodynamics and Computational Complexity #

 2. Agricultural Empire/Feudalism: Centralized Serial Processing with High Latency #

-• Structure: A pyramidal hierarchical structure with power concentrated at the top in a monarch or theocracy.
+- Structure: A pyramidal hierarchical structure with power concentrated at the top.

-• Structure: A distributed network composed of countless independent economic agents (individuals, firms) pursuing their own self-interest.
+- Structure: A distributed network composed of countless independent economic agents.

-• Thermodynamic Properties: This is an incredibly efficient free-energy minimization engine.
-Through parallel, decentralized trial and error, it can explore the solution space at astonishing speed and adapt to environmental changes.
+P, it can explore the solution space at astonishing speed.
 It triumphed over feudalism not because it was morally “superior,” but because it was algorithmically superior.

 4. Marxism (Central Planning): Global Combinatorial Optimization #

-• Structure: A single, omniscient central planning committee that attempts to replace the market and rationally allocate resources for the entire economic system on a global scale.
+- Structure: A single, central planning committee that attempts to rationally allocate all resources.

-• Thermodynamic Properties: A system that theoretically promises the lowest entropy (perfect order) but is doomed to fail in practice due to computational intractability.
+O(k^(c*N)).
+ForNindividuals, each withkpotential choices, a central planner aiming for total control (c-> high) must evaluate a number of states that grows exponentially.
+The control coefficientcmultipliesNin the exponent, reflecting the ambition to micromanage every variable, causing a catastrophic combinatorial explosion that no amount of performancePcan solve. - Thermodynamic Properties: A system that theoretically promises the lowest entropy (perfect order) but is doomed to fail due to computational intractability.
 It attempts to solve a problem requiring infinite computational resources with a finite Turing machine.
 The inevitable result is catastrophic prediction errors and system collapse.

 5. Fascism: Greedy Algorithm with Forced Pruning #

-• Structure: Extreme, violent central authority that attempts to integrate the entire society into a single-willed organism.
+- Structure: Extreme, violent central authority aiming to unify society into a single-willed organism.

-• Thermodynamic Properties: A highly unstable, high-energy dissipative structure.
-It maintains its internal false order by violently and unsustainably exporting massive amounts of entropy to the outside (through war and aggression), inevitably leading to self-destruction.
+Nunits, each with complexityk, to a single goal.
+Its complexityO(k * N^c)stems from the networked costs of surveillance and enforcement.
+To ensure conformity, the system must monitor increasingly complex interactions (O(N^c)), where the control exponentcis extremely large.
+This leads to unsustainable enforcement costs that balloon with the scale of the society and the complexity of individual lives. - Thermodynamic Properties: A highly unstable, high-energy dissipative structure.
+It maintains its internal false order by violently exporting massive amounts of entropy to the outside (through war and aggression), inevitably leading to self-destruction.

 III.
 The Inevitable Tumble: The Rise of the Capital Siege #